qrvey/partner-portal/docs/get-started/glossary.md

 ## O

-**Outlier** - a data point that falls outside statistical norms.
-These values are
+**Outlier** - A data point that falls outside statistical norms.
+These values are considered anomalies.

 ## P

 **Page** - Qrvey elements that can be used to house web forms and select workflow actions.
-Multiple pages can be combined with a common navigation bar and authentication to build complete applications.
+Multiple pages can be combined with a common navigation bar and, optionally, authentication to build complete applications.

-**Page Flows** - A page that is combined with workflow actions to complete a task.
+**Page Flow** - A page that is combined with workflow actions to complete a task.
 For example, a page flow may display a form, then process the submission of that form.

-**Piping** - piping allows the answer from one question to automatically be inserted into other questions.
-Qrvey uses the hashtag (##) and the name you provide to invoke a pipe in subsequent questions.
+**Piping** - Piping allows the answer from one question to automatically be inserted into other questions.
+Qrvey uses the hashtag (##) and the name you provide as a placeholder for the answer in subsequent questions.

 ## Q

-**Qrvey** - an all-in-one analytics platform for software and service providers that includes data collection, analysis, automation and integration tools to promote data-driven decision making.
+**Qrvey** - An all-in-one analytics platform for software and service providers that includes data collection, analysis, automation and integration tools to promote data-driven decision making.

 ## R

-**Recipients** - we refer to those who receive and respond to web forms as respondents.
-See our entry below for respondents.
+**Recipient** - Someone who received an automated email from a workflow action.
+If the recipient clicks on a link in an email they may be shown a web form to complete.
+If they complete the form they become a respondent.
+See our entry below for _respondent_.

-**Respondents** - someone who completes a web form.
-A respondent can be someone you ask to answer via email or text, or someone who responds to a Qrvey link on a website, blog or social media post.
+**Respondent** - Someone who completes a web form.
+For example a respondent may be someone you ask to answer via email or text, or someone who responds to a Qrvey link on a website, blog or social media post.

 ## S

-**Survey** - A type of web form that collects data from individuals using a variety of question formats
+**Survey** - A type of web form that collects data from individuals using a collection of questions.

 ## T

-**Time Series** - the ability to view, analyze and compare results segmented over time, such as by days, weeks, months or years.
+**Time Series** - A dataset with a date/time field.
+This provides the ability to view, analyze and compare results over time, such as by days, weeks, months or years.

-**Tokens** - variables that are used inside formulas and workflows.
+**Token** - A placeholder used inside formulas and workflows, eg it may correspond to a field or system variable.

-**Trend Analysis** - displaying feedback results visually in a manner where trends and patterns can quickly be identified.
+**Trend Analysis** - A chart of a _Time Series_ used to visually explore time related patterns and correlations.

-**Trigger** - The workflow element that initiates the process.
+**Trigger** - A workflow element used to initiate a process.

 ## U